 Of course, to jump start the process, you’ll need to get acquainted with a handful of organizations.
 Here’s a quick look:

-- Arkansas Substance Abuse Certification Board—The ASACB is responsible for providing counselor certification to all Arkansas applicants.
+- Arkansas Substance Abuse Certification Board—The ASACB is responsible for providing drug abuse counselor certification to all Arkansas applicants.
 The website functions as a resource for applicants ready to take the exams or start their practice hours.

 - State of Arkansas Board of Examiners of Alcoholism and Drug Abuse Counselors—The state board responsible for overseeing